Island Escape

 Cancellations and withdrawals by swimmers will be considered on an individual basis depending on time frames and ability to find replacement swimmers.

-Event groups will be differentiated by including the month in the event name, example “Island Escape OCTOBER” In the event of more than one group per month we will include numerals after the month name and these numerals will determine the order in which the group swims in that month.
+Event groups will be differentiated by including the month in the event name, example “Island Escape NOVEMBER” In the event of more than one group per month we will include numerals after the month name and these numerals will determine the order in which the group swims in that month.

 - Swim window will open on the first day of each month unless otherwise scheduled for a group booking